Editor’s note: This post was originally published in January 2014 and has been completely revamped and updated for accuracy and comprehensiveness.

-Customer service is the backbone of all thriving businesses, but unfortunately, it’s virtually impossible to please every customer is virtually impossible in any industry with no exception to self storage.
-No matter who is at fault, it’s your job to clean up the situation or you’ll lose a renter and one of your storage units will be sitting empty.
-You can’t dodge customer conflict your whole career, so here are some tips for dealing with it:
+Customer service is the backbone of all thriving businesses, but unfortunately, it’s virtually impossible to please every customer in any industry - and self storage is no exception.
+No matter who is at fault in the situation, it’s your job to clean up the situation or you’ll lose a renter and one of your storage units will be sitting empty.
+(Just like that old gem, “the customer is always right.”)

 This is especially important if the customer is acting irrationally.
-Start by asking, “Why are you angry?”
-And end by asking, “What can we do to remedy this situation?”
-Calmly asking questions can help you get to the bottom of the conflict and can start diffusing the situation.
+Start by asking, “why are you angry?”
+And end by asking, “what can we do to remedy this situation?”
+Calmly asking questions without pointing any blame can help you get to the bottom of the conflict and can start diffusing the situation.
 Without all the information, you won’t be able to come to a resolution you are both happy with.

 Figure out what it’s going to cost you to keep the customer happy.
-When figuring out your own resolution, remember to look down the road to seehow much it would cost to lose their business entirely.
+When figuring out your own resolution, remember to look down the road to see how much it would cost to lose their business entirely.
 Put yourself in their shoes and try to think of what you’d want in this situation.
 While not every customer is worth keeping, most of the time you’re going to want to do whatever it takes to keep the customer’s business.
 If you do intend to sever ties with the former customer, do so amicably - never burn a bridge.

-Once you’ve determined how much you’re willing to sacrifice to appease the client, ask them how you can resolve the issue.
+Once you’ve determined how much you’re willing to sacrifice to appease the client, ask them how you can resolve the issue for them.
 Sometimes it will be as simple as an apology and you won’t have to worry about giving them free rent for a couple months or reimbursing for previous months.
 But if the conversation becomes unproductive or verbally abusive, stop it immediately.
-Use a calm voice to say you’re going to step away from the situation until everyone cools down.
+Use a calm voice to let the customer know you’re going to step away from the situation until everyone cools down.
 Give the customer and yourself a couple minutes to get your bearings.
-Then tackle the negotiations again.
+Then try to tackle the negotiations again.

-Resolving the issue quickly and to the customers liking can not only keep their business, but it can also keep a negative review of your facility off the internet for potential customers to see.
-Now that you have all these tips, put them to work at your facility the next time a conflict arises!
+Resolving the issue quickly and to the customer’s liking can not only keep their business, but it can also keep a negative review of your facility off the internet for potential future customers to see.
+Now that you have all of these conflict resolution tips, put them to work at your facility the next time a conflict arises!